Virginia governor's wife hid gifts, says corruption trial witness

 If convicted, the McDonnells could face more than 20 years in prison and a large fine.
 McDonnell's four-year term as governor ended in January.

-(Reporting by Gary Robertson; Writing by Ian Simpson; Editing by Bill Trott and Eric Beech)
+(Reporting by Gary Robertson; Writing by Ian Simpson; Editing by Curtis Skinner, Bill Trott, Eric Beech and Lisa Shumaker)